דלג לתוכן הראשי

 Lifestyle is the foundation, but there are signs that require medical evaluation.
 See a doctor if:

-2. You noticed a loss of height or rounding of the upper spine, which may indicate tiny vertebral fractures.
+2. You noticed a loss of height or a rounding of the upper spine, which may indicate tiny fractures in the vertebrae.

 3. You have new, unexplained back pain, especially in older age.